Yes You Can Have A Gluten-Free, Vegan & High Protein Breakfast That Includes Waffles

 - 1¼ cup Chickpea flour

-- ¾ cup All-Purpose gluten-free flour – we like Bob's Red Mill
+- ¾ cup gluten-free all purpose flour - we like using Better Batter brand

 - 2 tablespoons Maple syrup